The Whispered Eye | Vecna Mega Campaign

 Homebrew rules

 My homebrew rules are intentionally light.
-For a long-form campaign, I like to keep the foundation familiar and consistent, so most of the game will stay close to Rules as Written.
-That gives everyone a clear shared baseline while still leaving room for memorable moments and character-driven fun.
-Drinking a potion yourself is a bonus action, while giving one to another creature is still an action.
-Advancement will be handled through milestone leveling rather than XP, so the party grows through major story moments and meaningful progress.
+For a long-form campaign, I like to keep the foundation familiar, fair, and easy to trust, so most of the game will stay close to Rules as Written.
+That gives everyone a clear shared baseline while still leaving room for cinematic moments, creative problem-solving, and character-driven fun.
+Advancement will use milestone leveling rather than XP.
+The party will grow through major story moments, meaningful choices, and real progress in the campaign rather than tracking individual experience points.
 I also allow a limited early-campaign respec window.
-After Session 0 and the first few sessions, if a build is not working the way a player expected, there will be room to adjust.
-I want everyone to enjoy the character they are bringing into the story.
-I’m also open to respecs later in the campaign if something feels completely off or if a player genuinely is not enjoying their class or build.
-I just ask that this not become a constant or casual thing, since meaningful character choices and story continuity are important to the campaign.
-I’m generally open to small retcons for honest mistakes, especially if they are caught quickly and do not undo major consequences.
-I also enjoy Rule of Cool moments when they are impactful, meaningful, and make the scene better for the party or the campaign.
-I just want to make sure those moments still respect the balance, tone, and consistency of the world.
-Beyond that, my goal is to make fair and consistent rulings that keep the game moving, protect the stakes, and support the atmosphere of the campaign we are building together.
+After Session 0 and the first few sessions, if your build is not working the way you expected, we can talk about making adjustments.
+I want everyone to feel good about the character they are bringing into the story, especially in a campaign meant to last from level 3 to level 20.
+I am also open to respecs later in the campaign if something feels completely off or if a player genuinely is not enjoying their class, subclass, or build.
+I just ask that this not become a constant or casual thing, since character choices, party identity, and story continuity matter in a long-form campaign.
+I am generally open to small retcons for honest mistakes, especially when they are caught quickly and do not undo major consequences.
+I also enjoy Rule of Cool moments when they are memorable, earned, and make the scene better for the table.
+Those moments work best when they still respect the balance, tone, and consistency of the world.
+Beyond that, my goal is to make fair and consistent rulings, keep the game moving, protect the stakes, and support the atmosphere of the campaign we are building together.

 Equipment needed to play